epimorphics/hmlr-apps-feature-tests/readme.md

 ## Running the tests

-Determine which server is going to be tested, e.g. `lr-pres-dev-c`, then invoke the tests:
+Determine which server is going to be tested, e.g. `lr-ppd-dev-pres.epimorphics.net`, then invoke the tests:

-    TEST_HOST=lr-pres-dev-c.epimorphics.net bin/test
+    TEST_HOST=lr-ppd-dev-pres.epimorphics.net bin/test

 This runs:

 * a file download tests
 * legacy integration tests written in cucumber
 * revised integration tests for the updated UKHPI app, running under MiniTest

+## Tests dependent on recent data

+By default, the tests will omit any tests dependent on there being recent data available to test against.
+These tests are tagged in the cucumber features with `@recent`.
+To **include** the recent tests in the test run, set the environment variable `RECENT` to any non-empty value:

+    RECENT=1 TEST_HOST=lr-ppd-dev-pres.epimorphics.net bin/test